|1||Charkhi Dadri, Haryana|

 Unhealthy for Sensitive Groups 122 US AQI

 Interested in hourly forecast?
 Get the app

-The Maharashtra state government has inadequate pollution mitigation plans for tackling air pollution – the plans prepared by the Maharashtra Pollution Control Board (MPCB) were originally rejected by the Central Pollution Control Board (CPCB).
-The MPCB’s revised plans were recently accepted but has still been criticized for neglecting bigger sources of pollution like industry and automobiles.
+The Maharashtra state government’s pollution mitigation plans seems inadequate to tackle the problem of air pollution.
+The plans originally prepared by the Maharashtra Pollution Control Board (MPCB) were initially rejected by the Central Pollution Control Board (CPCB) but revisions were made and are now accepted.
+However, they are being criticised for ignoring the major sources of pollution from industry and automobiles.

 Individuals are being encouraged to make personal changes by choosing to carpool or use public transport instead of using their own private vehicle.
 Switching over to greener fuels would be environmentally beneficial too.